 Accordingly, there remains a significant need for effective drug products to treat this disease.

 BrTK-04: GMCI in combination with nivolumab in first-line glioma

 Based on our clinical data and pre-clinical studies demonstrating synergy with antiPD-1 therapy (Speranza et al 2018), and in conjunction with our collaborators at Bristol-Myers Squib Co. (“BMS”) and the Adult Brain Tumor Consortium (ABTC), we have launched a 36 patient Phase I/II clinical trial to study the effects of GMCI in first-line patients in combination with nivolumab, an immune checkpoint inhibitor, marketed by BMS as Opdivo®.
 This is a dose escalation single-arm clinical study with the primary goal of examining safety.
 We will also be looking for indications of efficacy including by overall survival, progression free survival, and radiologic changes.
 Blood and tissue will be examined for immune correlates.
-The trial is being launched at several ABTC sites, including Johns Hopkins, Cleveland Clinic, and Dana Farber Cancer Institute.
+The trial is being launched at several ABTC sites, including Johns Hopkins and Dana Farber Cancer Institute.
 Data from this trial will be used to inform the design of a larger, possibly pivotal, clinical study.